joshuaSmith2021/laundry-alerts/README.md

 campus.

 # Note
-Unfortunately, Cal Poly launched a mobile application that manages machine info, and the website from which I formerly scraped data has been taken down.
+Unfortunately, Cal Poly recently launched a mobile application that provides machine info, and the website from which I formerly scraped data has been taken down.
 Unfortunately, this means that [the laundry data server](https://github.com/joshuaSmith2021/laundry-alerts/tree/master/laundry_server) is broken.
 Fortunately, writing a new web scraper would fix the entire project, which